crusts sunny coastal stone walls orange

 - Not Threatened

-The one that looks like a splash of paint has a body that is a thin, crusty layer that grows on the surface of the rock, forming a bright orange patch.
-The colour is a vivid orange-yellow, sometimes almost fluorescent.
-It is the lichen of the stubborn stain, the one that is impossible to peel away, the one that makes the grey rock look like it has been tagged by a graffiti artist.
+Orange crust lichen looks like a splash of paint.
+It has a body that is a thin, crusty layer.
+It grows on the surface of the rock.
+It forms a bright orange patch.
+The colour is a vivid orange-yellow.
+Sometimes almost fluorescent.
+It is the lichen of the stubborn stain.
+The one that is impossible to peel away.
+The one that makes the grey rock look like it has been tagged by a graffiti artist.

 What makes it special is the colour.
 The orange crust lichen is one of the brightest lichens in New Zealand.
-Its vivid orange-yellow colour stands out against the grey rock, visible from a distance.
-The colour comes from a pigment called parietin, which acts like a sunscreen, protecting the algae from intense sunlight.
+Its vivid orange-yellow colour stands out against the grey rock.
+It is visible from a distance.
+The colour comes from a pigment called parietin.
+It acts like a sunscreen.
+It protects the algae from intense sunlight.
 The more sun, the brighter it gets.
 In the shade, it fades to a pale yellow.
-It is the lichen of the sunny spot, the one that only shows its true colours in the full glare of the sun.
+It is the lichen of the sunny spot.
+The one that only shows its true colours in the full glare of the sun.

-The orange crust lichen is a crustose lichen, meaning it grows flat on the rock, like a crust of paint, rather than upright or leafy.
-Its body is a continuous crust, often cracked and irregular, forming circular patches or spreading stains.
-It is firmly attached to the rock, impossible to peel away without taking a piece of the stone with it.
-The surface is rough and granular, like sandpaper.
+The orange crust lichen is a crustose lichen.
+It grows flat on the rock.
+Like a crust of paint.
+Rather than upright or leafy.
+Its body is a continuous crust.
+Often cracked and irregular.
+It forms circular patches or spreading stains.
+It is firmly attached to the rock.
+Impossible to peel away without taking a piece of the stone with it.
+The surface is rough and granular.
+Like sandpaper.